Alexevers/Alejandro-Android-Application-Refurbishment/CropDoc/PrivacyPolicy.md

 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.

+We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

+**Sensitive Information.** We do not process sensitive information.

+**Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

+*   _Mobile Device Access._ We may request access or permission to certain features from your mobile device, including your mobile device's storage, and other features.
+If you wish to change our access or permissions, you may do so in your device's settings.

 **Cookies**

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.